modsim/hopsy/README.md

 If you use the CMake routine, the compiled shared library will be located in `build/` and can be used within the directory.

-To compile wheels for distribution via the Python Package Index (pypi.org), use the `makewheels.sh` script.
+To compile binary wheels for distribution (e.g. via the Python Package Index pypi.org), use the `makewheels.sh` script.

 ### Prerequisites for compiling from source